VietTungLe296/customer-relationship-management/README.md

 # CRM - Customer Relationship Management
 A project that I practice on my own during my learning about Spring MVC and Hibernate.
 Basic CRUD application for customer relationship management system

 #UPDATE FOR 2nd version: Add Spring Security for authentication and authorization.
 Also slightly changed the UI

+HOW THE APP WAS CREATED:

 Front-end: HTML, CSS, JS(a little)

 Back-end: Java

 Template engine: JSP

-Technologies used: Bootstrap 4, Spring MVC, Spring Security, Hibernate
+Technologies used: Bootstrap 4, Spring MVC, Hibernate

+Authentication and Authorization: Spring Security

-RDBMS: MySQL
+Database: MySQL

 Software management tool: Maven, GitHub